 Why I use Hiking Poles

 Hiking poles are important to me for multiple reasons.
-They are definitely a multi-use gear item.
+They are definitely multi-use gear items.

-The primary reason I use them is physical.
-The poles reduce wear and tear on my knees, and ultimately lessen fatigue.
-When I have a lot of steep downhill hikes,or I’m climbing steep rocky terrain, they are invaluable.
+- The primary reason I use them is physical.
+The poles reduce wear and tear on my knees and ultimately lessen fatigue.
+They are invaluable when I have many steep downhill hikes or climb steep rocky terrain.

-My poles have saved me from numerous face plants!
-I hate to admit that several of these have been on perfectly flat tread.
-My balance is good, but there are some views that are distracting.
+- My poles have saved me from numerous faceplants!
+I hate to admit that several of these have been on the perfectly flat tread.
+My balance is good, but some views are distracting.

-Much like a crow, bright objects and awesome scenery easily distract me.
+- I’m easily distracted by bright objects and awesome scenery.
 My hiking poles allow me to look around more and enjoy the beauty around me.

-The hiking poles have other uses also.
-They are my tent poles, water crossing poles, black bear fighting poles, Snicker stealing raccoon whacking sticks, etc. They are a critical item.
+- They are my tent poles, water crossing poles, black bear fighting poles, Snicker stealing raccoon whacking sticks, etc. They are critical items.

 Alpine Carbon Cork Review – Final Choice

-After a lot of research, and reading numerous reviews, I settled on the Black Diamond Alpine Carbon Cork Hiking Poles.
+After much research and reading numerous reviews, I settled on the Black Diamond Alpine Carbon Cork Hiking Poles.
 I chose them for a few reasons.

 - I wanted carbon shafts and cork grips.
-There were actually not a lot of choices that had both of these materials, so the list was relatively short.
+Not many choices had both of these materials, so the list was relatively short.
 There were also a few inexpensive brands I had never heard of, but I could find no good reviews.

 - They needed to have clip or flick locks.
-I put a lot of weight on these poles, and actually flipped off the AT once when my LEKI clip failed.
+I put a lot of weight on these poles and flipped off the AT once my LEKI clip failed.
 It was a close call that resulted in some bad bruising.

 - Although the folding poles collapse to a smaller size, there are too many moving parts and points of weakness for me.
-The poles will hold a large amount of my weight on some downhill sections, and also serve as my tent poles.
+The poles will hold much of my weight on some downhill sections and serve as my tent poles.

 - The Montem Ultra poles were my second choice, but I could not imagine adjusting bolt locks with frozen hands.
-Handling small parts in freezing weather is tough.
+Handling small parts in freezing weather is challenging.

-- The BD Alpine Carbon Cork hiking poles received excellent reviews by long distance hikers I trusted, and some had owned theirs for over 5 years, and put thousands of miles on them.
+- The BD Alpine Carbon Cork hiking poles received excellent reviews from long-distance hikers I trusted, and some had owned theirs for over five years and put thousands of miles on them.

 Alpine Carbon Cork Review – First Glance

 Straight out of the box, I was impressed with the Black Diamond Hiking Poles.
-I liked the Black and Army Green coloring, and I could immediately see that the hiking poles were made of high-quality components.
+I liked the Black and Army Green coloring and immediately saw that the hiking poles were made of high-quality components.

-The cork handles were comfortable, and the wrist straps were made out of a high-quality absorbent material.
-Black Diamond claims it is the same proprietary material they use in their climbing harnesses.
+The cork handles were comfortable, and the wrist straps were made of high-quality absorbent material.
+Black Diamond states it is the same proprietary material they use in climbing harnesses.

 Tip: I remove my wrist straps since I do not use them.
 They are easy to remove on these poles.
-In the top of the grip there is a pin.
+At the top of the grip, there is a pin.
 You can see the end of the pin on either side of the grip.
 Remove the pin and slide out the straps.

 Alpine Carbon Cork Review – Components/Materials

 Black Diamond states the straps are made from the same material as their climbing harnesses.
-They use a proprietary material that is comfortable and does not absorb much moisture.
+They use a proprietary material that is comfortable and does not readily absorb moisture.

-I removed hiking pole straps after a 22-mile hike, only because I do not like hiking straps, but while I wore them they were comfortable, and the quality of the material stands out.
+I removed the hiking pole straps after a 22-mile hike, only because I do not like hiking straps, but while I wore them, they were comfortable, and the quality of the material was evident.

-The grips are made from 100%, hard cork.
-I have used some poles with a slightly softer cork but prefer the harder cork.
+The grips are made from 100% hard cork.
+I have used some poles with a slightly softer cork but prefer the more rigid cork.
 The handles have a slight forward curve and are flat on both sides.
-This style fits my hand nicely, and I find the straighter grips more comfortable.
+This style is comfortable in my hands, and I prefer straighter grips.

-I use my hiking poles as the tent pole for my Zpack Altaplex, and in high winds this rigidity is needed in the tarp-tent pole.
+I use my hiking poles as the single tent pole for my Zpack Altaplex, and in high winds, this rigidity is needed in the tarp-tent pole.

-Crossing creeks and rivers with fast currents is also best with a very rigid pole.
-I often have to search for branches, but I’m hoping these poles will eliminate some of the branch searching.
+Crossing creeks and rivers with fast currents are also best with a rigid pole.
+I often have to search for branches, but I hope these poles will eliminate using branches.

-While I do understand one reviewers desire for a small screw instead (It would be very easy to lose the Allen wrench in the field), I also like the minimalist design of the poles with less “parts” to snag or replace.
-Still, small screws would be better for long distance hiking.
+While I understand one reviewer’s desire for a small screw instead (It would be easy to lose the Allen wrench in the field), I also like the poles’ minimalist design with fewer “parts” to snag or replace.
+Still, small screws would be better for long-distance hiking.

 Tip: When adjusting the tightness of the locks, extend your hiking poles to your preferred length first.
 Once the hiking poles are at the length you want, adjust them to the tension you need.
-Also, always carry your Allen wrench with you when you hike.
+Make sure you carry your Allen wrench with you when you on hikes.

-The tips are rugged carbide tips that can be replaced easily, but the poles came with no rubber tips.
-At this price point, it would have been nice not to have to purchase rubber tips separately.
-Rubber tips are good for road walking and when walking consistently on rock.
+The tips are rugged carbide tips that can be replaced easily, but the poles have no rubber tips.
+At this price point, it would have been nice not to purchase rubber tips separately.
+Rubber tips are helpful for road walking and walking consistently on the rock.

 The small rubber baskets are a thick rubber/plastic material.
 Some hikers take these small baskets off, but I like that they stop the poles from sliding into crevasses and cracks, so I leave them on the poles.

 Snow baskets need to be ordered separately, and again it would have been nice to have these included at this price point.
-I’ve purchased LEKI poles for less money that include the larger snow baskets.
+I’ve purchased LEKI poles for less money, including the larger snow baskets.

 Alpine Carbon Cork Review – Performance

-My longest day so far has been 22 miles, and the light weight and reduced hiking pole vibration has resulted in less upper body fatigue.
-The poles are easier to strap onto my Day Pack when I am not using them on long road walks and they do not pull the pack back against my shoulders.
+My longest day was 26 miles, and the lightweight and reduced hiking pole vibration resulted in less upper-body fatigue.
+The poles are easy to strap onto my Day Pack when I am not using them on long road walks, and they do not pull the pack back against my shoulders.